 Nearly everyone involved in a litigation claim worries about the cost of those proceedings.
 This is entirely understandable.
 Court claims can be time consuming and unpredictable, even with the best of planning.
 Our team at FWJ can help remove this stress.
 We know all of the alternative funding solutions available in the market place.
 Whatever your claim - we can help.

 One of the most astute appointments I have ever made.A company director we successfully defended against disqualification

-When faced with a legal claim, one of the key consideration for any potential party, is how the legal action will be funded.
-Legal claims are expensive, the time for resolution of the claim is often unpredictable as can be the outcome.
+When faced with a legal claim, one of the key considerations for any potential party is how the legal action will be funded.
+Legal claims can be expensive and the time for resolution of the claim is often unpredictable – as can be the outcome.
 A potential party to litigation also needs to consider the risk that they are ordered to pay a financial sum to their opponent or their opponent’s legal fees.

-Francis Wilks & Jones are used to advising potential litigants of available alternative funding options.
+Francis Wilks & Jones is used to advising potential litigants of available alternative funding options.
 These may include:

 Early consideration of alternative funding arrangements can directly impact the strategy for your case, the direction of your claim, the stage at which settlement is likely and the amount of any settlement award.
 We will work with you to identify the options available for funding your case so that you can make an informed decision at the outset.

 At Francis Wilks & Jones, we are fully aware of the options available for funding litigation and will work with you to assess the most appropriate funding model for your case.
-We would be happy to speak to you about your legal claim.
+Our expert team would be happy to speak with you about your legal claim.
+Call us today.